 The idea of creating an animation emerged

 As we were creating the roadmap, a lot of metaphors came up around the career change journey, of stepping off of one path to explore another.
-Hiking down a road less travelled, taking a detour off a highway, diverting your flight path in an airplane, running against the wind, sailing against the wind.
+Hiking down a road less traveled, taking a detour off a highway, diverting your flight path in an airplane, running against the wind, sailing against the wind.
 The idea of rowing or swimming at sea seems to resonate best with the concept.
 So I went with that.

 Step 1: Developing the script and storyboard